Written with Azure PowerShell Module version 4.4.1

 ### Choose Subscription

-$subscription = Get-AzureRmSubscription | Out-GridView Title "Select the Azure subscription that you want to use …" PassThru
+$subscription = Get-AzureRmSubscription | Out-GridView -Title "Select the Azure subscription that you want to use …" -PassThru

-Select-AzureRmSubscription SubscriptionId $subscription.id
+Select-AzureRmSubscription -SubscriptionId $subscription.id

 $SubscriptionId = $subscription.id